FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions-new.md

 </details>

 >📷 Take a screenshot of your updated image and save it as a .jpg or .png with the filename `upguestbook.png`.
-You will be prompted to upload the screenshot in the Peer Assignement.
+You will be prompted to upload the screenshot in the Peer Assignment.

 3. Update the values of the CPU in the `deployment.yml` to **cpu: 5m** and **cpu: 2m** as below: